 Have you been diagnosed with conversion disorder?
-If so, hypnotherapy could be the solution!
+If so, hypnotherapy could help to provide the solution!

 I’m sorry if you’re presently suffering from this strange and frightening phenomenon.
 I do understand how difficult it is to live with.
-I’ve used hypnotherapy for conversion disorder in Reading, Oxford, London and elsewhere and I can say that hypnotherapy as a part of such a combination is great at releasing people from this distressing problem.
+I’ve used psychotherapy, allied with hypnotherapy, for conversion disorder in Reading, Oxford, London and elsewhere and I can say that hypnotherapy as a part of such a combination is great at releasing people from this distressing problem.
 You could be next.
 You really don’t have to fall into the trap of thinking that it has to last forever.

 I’ve used hypnotherapy in Reading, Oxford, Wallingford, Thame and London in order to help people to regain their voices, sight, hearing or freedom of movement in an affected limb.
 I’ve helped teenagers with conversion disorder to recover their lives and to let go of that anxiety which caused the problem to begin with.

 If you or a loved one suffer from conversion disorder and would like to be free of it then have a read and give me a call.
 I’ll be glad to help you.

 What is conversion disorder?